 Instructions

-- Remove seeds from avocados and scoop out pulp into a bowl
+- Remove seeds from avocados and scoop out the pulp into a bowl.

-- Add extra salt to taste, then serve with veggie sticks or your favorite meats or salads
+- Serve with veggie sticks or your favorite meats or salads.

 Notes